harleysad/Tailscale/README.md

-# Tailsacle
+# Tailscale

 This project is based on the examples from [tailscale-dev/docker-guide-code-examples](https://github.com/tailscale-dev/docker-guide-code-examples) and utilizes [Tailscale](https://tailscale.com/) to create a secure Tailscale server for your Docker network.

 ## Overview

-Tailsacle provides a secure solution for accessing Docker network containers remotely without exposing the server or opening multiple ports.
+Tailscale provides a secure solution for accessing Docker network containers remotely without exposing the server or opening multiple ports.
 It can be used as a security layer to access your Docker containers from anywhere via Tailscale VPN.

 ## Environment Variables